Laura-Kam/Dream-Team-Manager/README.md

 ## Features of the project

-Project includes rendering a html page to show information about your team.,
+Project includes rendering a html page to show information about your team.

 ## Link to Git-hub repo.